sjpfenninger/modelling-energy-systems/advanced/mixed-complementarity.md

 Areas to calculate social welfare from inverse demand and supply curves.
 ```

-The EOP should furthermore consider the constraints of the suppliers, resulting in the following optimization problem:
+The EOP should furthermore consider the constraints of the suppliers, resulting in the following optimisation problem:

 ```{math}
 :label: EOP_Nash